hashicorp/vault/website/source/docs/secrets/databases/mongodb.html.md

         password="Password!"
     ```

-1. Configure a role that maps a name in Vault to an SQL statement to execute to
+1. Configure a role that maps a name in Vault to a Query to execute to
 create the database credential:

     ```text